Bring On The Golden Age Of Learning Technology

 Never mind shifting the paradigm of learning—we can’t decide if letting kids use cell phones is a good thing or bad.

 But, in spots, that is beginning to change.
 In classrooms everywhere, beneath the gnashing of teeth of reform, there is a perceptible fascination with what technology is capable of, from both teachers and students.
+Use Google Classroom in a flipped setting and most non-educators’ heads will spin.
 Drop an iPad in the lap of a child and the local news channel will show up.
 That’s a jaded assessment of our context right now, but golden ages—especially early on–are less about quality and efficiency than they are a simultaneous enthusiasm and creativity.
 (One alone isn’t enough.)

 A sense of wonder.

 Though film has improved dramatically in terms of special effects, photography, cinematography, and fundamental production values since Citizen Kane, film doesn’t wow us the way it did nearly a century ago.
 It’s undoubtedly better now, but only because it captured our imaginations then.

 And it will be the same with learning technology.
 Today, we suffer from both fetishizing and suspicion—technology worshipers who see it as the savior, and Luddites who see it all as an expensive distraction that keeps us from understanding how people learn.
 But it is undeniable that the energy and enthusiasm are there.
 It may just be a matter of creative application and learning model design that seals the deal.

 But of course, this golden age only comes with growing pains.
 Today, technology in the classroom doesn’t begin to match the way we use it in the ‘real world’ (the classroom and the real world have been dueling agents in ed reform for decades now).